Abdulrehman-0308/Medicine-database/README.md

-medication Data API
+Medication Data API

-This AOI saves medication data in a postgres database.
+This API saves medication data in a postgres database.

 Gettiong Started